webzakimbo/bcome-read-the-docs/docs/source/notable/interactive-mode.rst

 .. note::

-   Interactive mode will create a connection to every server that is a child or grand-child of the current namespace.
+   Interactive mode will create a connection to every server that is a child or grand-child of the current node.

    Once connected, connections are cached for speed with reconnections automatic.

 For more information on optimising your SSH for interactive mode see :doc:`../usage/optimising-ssh`

-Interactive mode may be invoked with the ``interactive`` command on any namespace.
+Interactive mode may be invoked with the ``interactive`` command on any node.
 See :doc:`../usage/executing-commands`.